Participants have 3 months to build whatever they like involving blockchain. Specifically either as:

 🏆 Overall Top Prize (available to all participants): £20,000 cash

-As well as the above, 3 x £2,000 cash bounties are available per partner challenge (meaning 24 in total) but not including the Creator challenge.
+As well as the above, up to 3 x £2,000 cash bounties are available per partner challenge but not including the Creator challenge.
 Only the top prizes are available to those entering the Creator Challenge.

 Separate to the cash prizes, we at StakeZero would also like to find something we can invest in from our main fund! 😀

 The competition kicks off with three launch events in each of our university cities: Cambridge, Oxford and London.
 These are education events which allow potential participants to:

 A. Hear more about the competition and how it works

 B. Hear from our partners about their challenges